-Learning how to deal with T junction emerging to left & right!
+Learning how to deal with T-junctions – emerging to the left & right

 We have already covered the correct procedure for approaching a junction; turning left at a junction and turning right at a junction.

-In fact year on year, the number one reason for driving test failures if a lack of proper observation at junctions.
+In fact, year on year, the number one reason for driving test failures is a lack of proper observation at junctions.

 Most junctions aren’t particularly dangerous.
 Danger usually arises due to drivers not taking enough time to correctly assess the situation before emerging.
 This begins with the approach to the junction.
 Approach a junction using the MSPSL routine and approach slow enough to be able to assess if the junction is open or closed.
 This will allow you enough time to stop safely if you need to, or proceed without the need to stop at all.

 The most important aspect of emerging from a junction is observation.
-Allow yourself at least enough time to look left and right, at least twice in both directions before emerging.
+Allow yourself enough time to look left and right, at least twice in both directions, before emerging.
 Quite often something is missed that is seen on the second glance.
-This could be a cyclist or a speeding motorist for example.
+This could be a cyclist or a speeding motorist, for example.

 As can be seen by the A-pillar blind spot diagram where the red shaded area represents the blind spot area, a cyclist or motorcyclist can easily be obscured by an A-pillar.
 To avoid potential disaster, take a little more time to observe before emerging from a junction.